cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

 ### Readiness and Liveness Probes

-When the deployment manifest declares health check information for jobs, via the `bosh_containerization` section, we configure those in Kubernetes.
+When the deployment manifest declares health check information for jobs, via the `quarks` section, we configure those in Kubernetes.

 The probes are defined per BPM process.